aryan10201/AutoAPI/README.md

 ## Features
 - **Automated BFS-based name extraction** to ensure all possible names are collected.
 - **Handles rate limits** using **adaptive waiting, exponential backoff, and retry mechanisms**.
-- **Uses async concurrent workers with semaphores** to reduce execution time.
+- **Uses async concurrent workers, semaphore** to reduce execution time.
 - **Progress persistence** to avoid redundant requests in case of failures.
 - **Efficient character expansion** to explore names systematically.
 - **Extracted names saved in JSON files** for easy access.